Sunoyon/metrics-calculator/README.md

 ### Project

-Store machine parameters and calculate different metrics (average, median, min, max) of a time limit.
+This project stores machine parameters and calculates different metrics of them (average, median, min, max) within a time limit.

 The project has been developed using spring cloud function.
 Data is stored in mongodb.
 All deployment has been managed by docker-compose.

 ### Dependency